-Income earned on the University’s cash balances is a General University resource.
-This policy pertains to the payment of a portion of this interest to University Schools and Centers.
+Income generated from the University’s operating cash balances is a General University resource.
+This policy addresses the distribution of a portion of this interest to University Schools, Resource Centers, and Auxiliary Enterprises.

 July 2008